 Physical Address: 388 Zona Ind.
 Reparada 2 Ponce PR 00716-2347

-The Research Initiative for Scientific Enhancement (RISE) is a developmental program granted by the National Institute of General Medical Sciences (R25GM082406) that seeks to increase the capacity of students underrepresented in the biomedical and behavioral sciences to complete Ph.D. degrees in these fields, advance to competitive postdoctoral positions, and enter productive research careers.
-By strengthening students’ academic preparation, research training and professional skills, the RISE Program helps to reduce the existing gap of Ph.D. degrees conferred between underrepresented and non-underrepresented students.
+The Graduate Research Training Initiative for Student Enhancement (G-RISE) is a developmental program granted by the National Institute of General Medical Sciences (T32GM144896) that seeks to increase the capacity of students underrepresented in the biomedical and behavioral sciences to complete Ph.D. degrees in these fields, advance to competitive postdoctoral positions, and enter productive research careers.
+By strengthening students’ academic preparation, research training and professional skills, the G-RISE Program helps to reduce the existing gap of Ph.D. degrees conferred between underrepresented and non-underrepresented students.

 - Annual salary